 Is it any good?

-A delightful mix of Jules Verne, Tom Swift, and Sherlock Holmes, this mystery/adventure combines swordfighting, exotic locales, lots of science and pseudo-science, photos, maps, appendices, and nonstop excitement, all making for a rich and stimulating reading experience.
+This mystery/adventure is a delightful mix of Jules Verne, Tom Swift, and Sherlock Holmes.
+It combines swordfighting, exotic locales, lots of science and pseudo-science, photos, maps, appendices, and nonstop excitement, all making for a rich and stimulating reading experience.
 Purporting to be from a secret underground archive found when the author's great-aunt -- who was the young girl of the story -- died and left him her house, it boasts an incredible level of detail and extras.
 They show a devotion to the creation of this fictional society that borders on the obsessive.
 From the moment you pick up this book, it is purely enjoyable – the kind of plain, old-fashioned literary fun you rarely see nowadays.

 Families can talk about...

 Families can talk about fantasy violence.
 Is it different than violence that takes place in a more realistic setting?